kuba2k2/kuba2k2/posts/iptv-reverse-engineering/part-3/index.md

 [...]
 ```

 Hmm, odd patterns and all characters from a similar binary range?
-No, it couldn't be...
+No, it can't be...

 **A quick [XOR brute force](https://www.dcode.fr/xor-cipher) revealed a key of 0xA5.**